 Here it helps to understand that French people take their beliefs for a reality (LOL).

 Verbs like croire que, penser que, supposer que, imaginer que, espérer que are followed by the indicative = that is logical because you do trust that it is the truth.

 But souhaiter que is followed by the subjunctive….
 Honestly, I think it’s stupid, and makes no sense.
-Maybe it’s an evolution of the language…
+Maybe it’s to reinforce the difference between hopes and believes?

 Common French Expressions Followed by the Indicative:

 - il est certain que,

 Common French Verbs Followed by the Subjunctive

 - French verbs expressing wish = souhaiter, désirer, suggérer, proposer, conseiller + que + subjunctive

 - French verbs expressing likes and dislikes = aimer, préférer, détester, adorer + que + subjunctive